 Animacy (NWO project; PI: Helen de Hoop; Co-applicant & Post-doc researcher: Monique Lamers)

-Incremental Interpretation of Case and Prominence (NWO-DFG project: Radboud University Nijmegen, The Netherlands, University Magdeburg, Germany, Max Planck Institut Leipziig, Germany)
+Incremental Interpretation of Case and Prominence (NWO-DFG project: Radboud University Nijmegen, The Netherlands, Max Planck Institut Leipzig, Germany)

 Interaction of semantics, syntax and working memory during pronoun processing investigated by temporal and spatial neuroimaging (NWO-DFG project: Otto-von-Guericke University Magdeburg, Germany- Universiteit Maastricht, The Netherlands; PI: Thomas Münte, Bernadette Jansma)